 - Microbial contaminants (especially mammalian pathogens or antagonistic microbes).

 If hazardous contaminants are detected during production or purification, mitigation measures may be proposed in order to ensure that these are present in the final product in non-hazardous quantities.
 Storage stability should also be submitted to establish expiration dates for the claimed label rates of live microbial active ingredient.

-Microbial products which produce volatile fumigants should fulfill standard microbial guideline requirements for product chemistry.
-Registrants for these products should also provide adequate characterization of the volatile components, including the rate of production in different environmental scenarios, and growth media (nutrient sources/solid carriers) used to produce the volatiles.
+Microbial products that produce volatile fumigants should fulfill standard microbial guideline requirements for product chemistry.
+Registrants for these products should also provide adequate characterization of the volatile components, including the rate of production in different environmental scenarios and growth media (nutrient sources/solid carriers) used to produce the volatiles.
 A discussion of the predicted variability of volatile production is also important to include in product characterization submissions.

 Microbial consortia and composted material pesticides are inherently difficult to describe using standard product chemistry guidance because of the complexity of components.
 Contact the Biological and Pollution Prevention Division (BPPD) Microbial Pesticides Branch Chief for further information regarding these types of pesticide products.

 In general, PIPs and their associated marker proteins require much of the same CSF information as biochemicals and microbials.
 For PIPs, however, bulk density, pH, and flash point, (CSF form blocks 7, 8, 9) are typically not applicable (n/a).